July 19, 2021

-Mr. Fick's practice focuses on commercial litigation and transactions.
-Mr. Fick has defended a large number of cases ranging from personal injury and product liability to title/escrow.
-His litigation work includes representing manufacturers, developers, and companies in a wide variety of commercial disputes.
+Mr. Fick's practice focuses on commercial litigation and business transactions.
+Mr. Fick has litigated a large number of cases ranging from personal injury and product liability to title/escrow.
+His litigation work includes representing manufacturers, real estate developers, and companies in a wide variety of commercial disputes.
 Some of these matters include, but are not limited to: commercial carrier liability, title and escrow claims, product failure claims, roof/structural collapse, trade secret litigation, fire loss, defect claims, toxic torts and personal injury.
 Mr. Fick has also assisted clients with commercial and residential real estate transactions, including condominium and multi–family development.

 Prior to becoming a lawyer, Mr. Fick worked in the construction industry, real estate sale and development, and the timber industry.
 Mr. Fick grew up on his family's livestock ranch near Eugene, Oregon, where they raised pure bred cattle and champion cutting horses.
 While at the University of Oregon, Jim played football his freshman year.
 In his free time, Jim participates in a wide range of outdoor activities including mountaineering, hiking, and traditional archery.
 On any given weekend Jim can usually be found hiking in the Cascade mountains with his friends.
 In fact, Jim summited Mt.
 Rainier on July 1, 2017 with one of his sons and some of his closest friends.
-Jim enjoys spending time with his wife and three children on the family farm where they raise horses, goats, chickens, turkeys and bees.
+Jim enjoys spending time with his wife and three children on the family farm where they raise horses, goats, chickens, turkeys and Italian honeybees.
 They also have a few dogs and cats running about.

 U.S. District Court Western District of Washington